 Is croup contagious?

-Both adults and other children can get infected with the virus that causes croup.
+Adults and older children can get infected with the virus that causes croup.
 However, older kids and adults probably won't develop croup cough and stridor.
-An adult's airways are larger, so while swelling is uncomfortable, it doesn't make it hard to breathe.
+This is because their airways are larger, so while swelling is uncomfortable, it doesn't make it hard to breathe.

 How long does croup cough last?

-Fortunately, croup is typically mild and lasts less than one week.
-The cough may be more severe at night.
+Fortunately, croup is typically mild and lasts about a week.
+Symptoms may appear to be mild at first, worsen on day 3-5 and then get better.
+Symptoms also tend to be more severe at night.

 How do you treat croup?

-The sounds of stridor can scare your child, making it even harder for them to breathe.
+If your child is experiencing stridor or a barking cough, the sound may scare them, making it even harder for them to breathe.
 It's important you stay calm and help them calm down by hugging them or rubbing their back.
-You can also coach older toddlers and children through deep breaths.
+Having your child breathe in sudden cold air (for example from outside or from the freezer) can also help calm down their cough.

 Cool, moist air can also be soothing for a swollen throat.
 You can put a cool-mist humidifier in your child's room to help them breathe better at night.
 See other home remedies for cough in children.

-If your child has severe croup symptoms, they might need a breathing treatment and/or steroids to reduce swelling.
+If your child has severe croup symptoms, they might need breathing treatments and/or steroids to reduce swelling.
 Your doctor can help you determine if your child needs this treatment.

 In rare cases, swelling in your child's airway can be dangerous.
 You should seek immediate medical attention at an emergency room or call 911 if your child: